 Provisc Side Effects

-Note: This page contains side effects data for the generic drug sodium hyaluronate ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Provisc.
+Note: This document contains side effect information about sodium hyaluronate ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Provisc.

 Applies to sodium hyaluronate ophthalmic: intraocular kit, intraocular liquid

 Ocular side effects have included isolated reports of diffuse particulates or haziness appearing after injection of sodium hyaluronate ophthalmic (the active ingredient contained in Provisc) into the eye.
 Transient postoperative increases in intraocular pressure have been observed following the use of sodium hyaluronate in anterior segment surgery.
 On rare occasions, postoperative reactions including inflammation, corneal edema, and corneal decompensation have been reported.[Ref]

 Related treatment guides

 1. Schrader J, Luders S, Kulschewski A, et al. "Microalbuminuria and tubular proteinuria as risk predictors of cardiovascular morbidity and mortality in essential hypertension: final results of a prospective long-term study (MARPLE Study)*" J Hypertens 24 (2006): 541-548

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.